Views:

 It is important that you act quickly.

-If you have questions about your final marks, contact your module tutor in the first instance.
-If you need support understanding your results and what you need to do next contact Hallam Help or book an appointment with a Student Support Adviser.
+If you have questions about your final marks, contact your module tutor / leader in the first instance.
+If you need support understanding your results and what you need to do next, contact Hallam Help to access support from your Student Support Adviser.

 For further details on Results and Progression please see Results and progression | FAQ (shu.ac.uk)

-Modules that require action from you will be highlighted red.
+Modules that require action from you will be highlighted in red on your Assessment Statement.
 Information on what action you need to take is detailed in the Next Steps section.

 Appealing the decision on your final marks

-You can appeal some University decisions, but only on specific grounds (reasons).
-If you wish to appeal, you must do this within 10 working days of the decision being made available to you.
+You can appeal an assessment board decision, but only on specific grounds (reasons).
+If you wish to appeal a mark or a result decision, you must do this within 10 working days of the decision being made available to you.

-If feel your performance was affected by exceptional circumstances (such as illness) contact Hallam Help or book in with a Student Support Adviser for further advice
+If feel your performance was affected by exceptional circumstances (such as illness) contact Hallam Help to access support from your Student Support Adviser.

 Comments (0)